The Game of Hog

 Implement max_scoring_num_rolls, which runs an experiment to determine the number of rolls (from 1 to 10) that gives the maximum average score for a turn.
 Your implementation should use make_averaged and roll_dice.

 If two numbers of rolls are tied for the maximum average score, return the lower number.
-For example, if both 3 and 6 achieve a maximum average score, return 3.
+For example, if both 3 and 6 achieve the same maximum average score, return 3.

-You might find it useful to read the doctest and the example shown in the doctest for this problem before doing the unlocking test.
+You might find it useful to read the doctest for this problem and make_averaged (Problem 8), before doing the unlocking test.

 Important: In order to pass all of our tests, please make sure that you are testing dice rolls starting from 1 going up to 10, rather than from 10 to 1.